-Norges Bank - Form 8.3 - Mondi Plc
+Norges Bank - Form 8.3 - Mondi plc

 TOTAL:

-*Norges Bank does not have discretion regarding dealing and offer acceptance decisions in respect to 5,846,230 shares that are included in the total above.
-There is a discrepancy between the total number of shares above and the total number of shares based on reported transactions due to an adjustment related to the company's stock split.
+*Norges Bank does not have discretion regarding dealing and offer acceptance decisions in respect to 5,706,230 shares that are included in the total above.

 All interests and all short positions should be disclosed.